kissofjudase23/Doc-DSA/coding_interview.md

                   if mid == right_boundary:
                       break

-                  # case2
+                  # case2, no rotate idx found
                   if nums[mid] > nums[mid+1]:
                       rotate_idx = mid + 1
                       break

                   else:
-                      # mid is in the left part
+                      # mid is in the left part, find the last element of the left part
                       if nums[mid] >= nums[left]:
                           left = mid + 1
-                      # mid is in the right part
+                      # mid is in the right part, try to go to left part
                       else:
                           right = mid - 1